clarkfitzg/clarkfitzg.github.io/_posts/2018-02-23-selecting-rows-using-different-R-packages.md

 ## Computing on the language

-It is possible to directly construct the code that uses NSE given the variable names by manipulating the language objects.
+It is possible to directly construct the code that uses NSE given the variable names by manipulating language objects.
 This seems like a complicated, indirect way of accomplishing the desired goal.
 Here it is for those who are curious: